norm/bash-composition/README.markdown

 ## Installing

-Clone this repository, `cd` into your checkout, and run `./script/bootstrap`.
+Clone this repository, `cd` into your checkout, and run `./script/update install`.

 **WARNING**: This will overwrite your `~/.bashrc` and `~/.bash_profile`, moving your original files to `~/.bashrc.bak` and `~/.bash_profile.bak`.

+## Updating

+Any changes to this repo can be safely applied later by updating your local checkout, and running `./script/update` again.
+Any local changes you have made to these files will not be overwritten.

+    # install updates
+    ./script/update

+    # if local changes, see what they are
+    ./script/update diff

+    # force overwriting
+    ./script/update install

 ## Documentation